pedraal/chipchat/README.md

 ### What would I've done with more time
 - Implement a mailing service for the auth process (email confirmation, password reset etc.).
-- Implement a passwordless auth system.
+- Implement a passwordless auth system (like passkeys).
 - Find a better way to pass validation data between auth api calls and the forms but the cookie system i've used looks good enough.
+- Use an ORM for the database.
+- Better logging system.
+- Better error handling.
 - Better testing, specially component unit testing.
-- Better role management.

 ### What would I've done if it was a real project
 - Use a component library like `nuxt/ui`.